OUR REPUTATION, INDUSTRY EXPERTISE AND NATIONAL COVERAGE IS ONE OF THE BEST

 Click on each service above to take you it's website page.

 Read on to see some common questions asked by our clients.

-What is in a section 25 notice?
+What is a Section 25 notice?

 Generally, the Pub Co/Landlord serves a Section 25 notice a minimum of six months and a maximum of 12 months prior to the end of the lease.
 A Pub Co can issue a Section 25 notice to agree or oppose a renewal.
 These notices are often referred to as either ‘non-hostile’ or ‘hostile’ Section 25 notices.
 The issuance of a Section 25 notice will either set out the agreement of any renewal or the opposition of such renewal.